honganh1206/dotfiles/Useful links and apps/Useful Git things.md

 git branch -a # See all branch git checkout -b my-branch-name # Create a new branch

-git checkout my-branch-name # Switch to a Branch In Your Local Repo
 # Move to a feature branch
 git checkout feature-branch